From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 Many individuals report positive experiences, finding relief and clarity through these ancient practices.
 However, it’s essential to approach with an open mind and consider them as a cultural experience and complementary to conventional medicine.

-What other types of Eastern medicine and alternative healing can I try in Bali?
+What other types of physical healing can I try in Bali?

-Chakra balancing – a holistic practice focused on aligning the seven energy centres (chakras) in the body.
-For the wellness enthusiasts, the seven chakras are: root chakra, sacral chakra, solar plexus or abdominal chakra, heart chakra, throat chakra, third eye chakra (at the space between your eyebrows), and crown chakra (located at the top of the head).
+Chakra balancing is a holistic practice focused on aligning the seven energy centres (chakras) in the body.
+The seven chakras are: root chakra, sacral chakra, solar plexus or abdominal chakra, heart chakra, throat chakra, third eye chakra (at the space between your eyebrows), and crown chakra (located at the top of your head).
 In Hinduism and Buddhism, each chakra is believed to correspond to specific physical, emotional, and spiritual aspects, and imbalances can lead to stress or discomfort.
 A chakra-balancing session includes various techniques such as meditation, visualisation, sound healing, and even crystals to clear blockages and promote harmonious energy flow.

-Sound healing – a method that harnesses the vibrational power of music and specific sound frequencies to promote physical, emotional, and spiritual well-being.
+Sound healing is a method that harnesses the vibrational power of specific sound frequencies to promote physical, emotional, and spiritual well-being.
 During a session, practitioners use instruments like singing bowls, gongs, and tuning forks to create harmonious vibrations that resonate with the body’s energy centres.
-These sounds are believed to help release tension, reduce stress, and balance the chakras, leading to deep relaxation and healing.
+These sounds help to release tension, reduce stress, and balance the chakras, leading to deep relaxation and healing.

-Meditation and breathwork – these are powerful practices that cultivate mindfulness, reduce stress, and enhance overall well-being.
-Meditation involves focusing the mind to achieve a state of calm awareness and inner balance.
+Meditation and breathwork are powerful practices that cultivate mindfulness, reduce stress, and enhance overall well-being.
+Meditation involves calming the mind to achieve a state of inner balance.
 Breathwork complements this by using conscious, intentional breathing techniques to release tension, clear the mind, and restore energy flow.
-Together, these meditation and breathwork help individuals connect with their inner selves, improve emotional regulation, and promote mental clarity.
+Together, meditation and breathwork helps individuals connect with their inner selves, improve emotional regulation, and promote mental clarity.